Southern women may look as delicate as flowers, but there’s iron in their veins.

 While the rest of the world has been roaring through the 1920s, times are hardscrabble in rural South Georgia.
 Widow Maggie Parker is barely surviving while raising her young son alone.
 Then as banks begin to fail, her father-in-law threatens to take her son and sell off her livelihood—the grocery store her husband left her.
 Can five Southern women band together, using their wisdom and wiles to stop him and survive the Great Depression?

-Tommy can’t stay and forfeit his dream and Genesee can’t leave.
+Tommy can’t forfeit his dream and Genesee can’t leave.
 She has no choice but to bid Tommy farewell.
 When a few of her old friends return to Sweetgum, each with her own problems, they join her to help rebuild the boarding house and their own lives.
-Will Genesee and Tommy find a satisfying life without the other?
+Will Genesee and Tommy each find a satisfying life without the other?